 Here are six influential public figures purported to have Asperger’s syndrome.

 Born in the capital of Sweden, Greta Thunberg became fascinated by climate change at the age of 8.
 She was diagnosed with Asperger’s syndrome and obsessive-compulsive disorder, just a few years later.
 Her enthusiasm for climate change, however, eventually led to her role as a climate activist after attending the 2018 protests of March for Our Lives and the Paris Agreement.

-Since then, Thunberg has amassed quite a following on social media, where she has voiced her support and received countless honorary awards and criticism alike.
+Since then, Thunberg amassed quite a following on social media, where she has voiced her support for climate change movements and received countless honorary awards and criticism alike.
 In April 2019, Time magazine listed Thunberg as one of the most influential people of 2019.